seriecito1/Arcade-Bongo-Cat/README.md

 ![](https://i.gyazo.com/fbf4dddb205ad0c66197af03ba44ac5f.png)

-If you want to enable the stick mode or your hitbox is axis based you will have to change the parameters below:
+If you want to enable the stick mode or your hitbox is axis based you will have to change the parameters below.
-Some users have inform me that their controllers use inverted logic for the X and Y axis, correcting this is as simple as changing the value of invertX and invertY as shown in the image
+Some users have inform me that their controllers use inverted logic for the X and Y axis, correcting this is as simple as changing the value of invertX and invertY as shown in the image.

 ![](https://i.gyazo.com/2d041b69a7981b755e389b4913a017c9.png)